 Secondary Ball Handler: also Guards based on the same math, these players similarly have lower isolation rates as the Primary Ball Handlers, but have lower estimated initiation rates for the offense.
 Examples from 2019-20 include D’Angelo Russell, Alex Caruso, and Donte DiVincenzo.

-Shot Creator: players in this offensive archetype are non-Bigs that we identify as have high rates of perimeter and interior isolation rates, creating their own shots within the offense as a key skill set.
+Shot Creator: players in this offensive role are non-Bigs that we identify as have high rates of perimeter and interior isolation rates, creating their own shots within the offense as a key skill set.
 Examples from 2019-20 are Luka Doncic and James Harden.

 Slasher: Slashers are on-ball players that have a high tendency to drive to the rim.
-We use 3PA rates, drives per 75 offensive possessions on-court, and some play type data to calculate this archetype.
+We use 3PA rates, drives per 75 offensive possessions on-court, and some play type data to calculate this role.
 Examples from 2019-20 include Collin Sexton and De’Aaron Fox.

 Athletic Finisher: these players, as opposed to Slashers, are off-ball Guards/Wings that do damage at the rim through their cutting and activity on putbacks.
 Examples from 2019-20 are Jonathan Isaac and OG Anunoby.

-Off Screen Shooter: players in this archetype are Guards/Wings that have a high proportion of their offensive scoring possessions coming from off-screen and handoff play type possessions.
+Off Screen Shooter: players in this role are Guards/Wings that have a high proportion of their offensive scoring possessions coming from off-screen and handoff play type possessions.
 Examples from 2019-20 are Joe Harris and JJ Redick.

 Movement Shooter: these players are primarily shooters based on their 3PA rates, but do so often while moving around the court based on our estimations rather than being off-screen or stand still shooters.
 Examples from 2019-20 are Svi Mykhailiuk and Danny Green.